 Look at the owner’s vision.
 Look at the executive summary of the past year.
 Examine the past, looking at the strategy, looking at the history of successes and failures.

-The objective being to mine the past for lessons and potential new initiatives.
+The objective is to mine the past for lessons and potential new initiatives.

 Conduct a situational analysis examining the strengths, weaknesses, opportunities, and threats.